 Payday lenders that operate online and serve PA customers are outside the jurisdiction of the state Department of Banking and Securities.
 However, the Pennsylvania Supreme Court ruled in 2008 that any lenders that offer financing to customers within state lines must abide by state laws about interest rate caps and other lending regulations.
 They also require lenders who lend to PA residents to register with the state under the Consumer Discount Company Act.

-If the lender in question is affiliated with a Native American tribe, you can seek advice from the Native American Financial Services Association and the Online Lenders Alliance.
+If the lender in question is affiliated with a Native American tribe, you can seek advice from the Native American Financial Services Association.
 Members of these industry organizations must demonstrate that they operate based on lending best practices, use consistent loan qualification criteria, and have standardized lending processes in place.
 Harassment or abuse during the collection process is prohibited by these organizations.

 When you apply for payday loans through our website, the process is completely secure and confidential.
 Our 128-bit encrypted connection transmits your application to our partners without the risk of interception by third parties.